Skip to content

 1. Special key: track_id (used for tracking functionality).

-2. When users add custom tags through globalContext that conflict with SDK-owned tags, the SDK's tags will override user settings.
-It is recommended to prefix tag names with an abbreviation of the project, such as df_tag_name.
-Project key values can be queried in source code.
+2. When users add custom tags via globalContext that conflict with SDK's own tags, the SDK's tags will override the user's settings.
+It is recommended to prefix tag names with the project abbreviation, e.g., df_tag_name.
+Keys used in the project can be referenced in the source code.

 Log Configuration